phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Player 1's x-position as observed from Player 2's perspective.
 The algebraic method (purple dashed) shows slightly greater deviation from the server state compared to rollback (blue dashed), revealing increased error when observing other players during collisions.]
-) <fig:exp2-x-other>
+) <exp2-x-other>

-The view from Player 2's perspective, shown in Figure @fig:exp2-x-other, reveals a subtle but important difference between the reconciliation methods.
+The view from Player 2's perspective, shown in @fig:exp2-x-other, reveals a subtle but important difference between the reconciliation methods.
 The algebraic approach produces slightly larger deviations from the server state when observing the other player's collision response.
 This increased error for non-controlled entities suggests that the algebraic correction term ε = Δs - Δp becomes less accurate when applied to states affected by multi-entity interactions, as the correction computed for one player's movement doesn't fully account for the coupled dynamics introduced by the collision.

 #let data_chart_1 = json("data/collision-x-compare-player-1.json")
 #figure(